 - 5 How to buy a worthy gutter guard?

-Are gutter guards a waste of money or worth it?
+Gutter guards waste of money or worth it?

-Lamentably, the gutter guard costs a lot.
-On average, you will need a maximum of 200 feet and a minimum 150-foot gutter guard for your whole home.
+Lamentably, the gutter rain guard costs a lot.
+On average, you will need a maximum of 200 feet and a minimum of 150-foot gutter guards for your whole home.

 If we take the price of $15 per foot, then it could cost you more than $3000 to $2100; it’s a huge amount of money to spend.